 - Childhood Immunisation Clinics: we will continue to run these at Clarence on a Tuesday morning, as it is vital that the routine vaccinations are given as near as possible to the advised programme.
 To reassure you, we will be making this as safe as possible for patients and staff.
 Attendance at appointments is limited to one parent per child during this period.
-These clinics will take place on the first floor of the surgery and we ask parents to ensure buggies and pushchairs are left downstairs in the entrance area.

 - Prescription Requests: we are experiencing very high levels of phone calls relating to prescriptions and medication queries.
 We are unable to accept repeat medication requests by phone or email.
 Please download the NHS app to order your medication.
 You an also post your request through the surgery letterbox.